dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 ## renderAll

-Renders all `DrawingItem`s, usually required when the style for one or more items is changed.
+Renders all `DrawingItems`, usually required after one or multiple `DrawingItems` have altered their `DrawingStyle` IDs.

 ```typescript
 renderAll(): boolean;